Appendix A — Data Wrangling FAQ.

 See code and database schema at Miscellaneous Tips

 State names and abbreviations are examples of different forms of names.
-See above for general approach, but for US states specifically there is really useful data available on https://statetable.com/. eg:
+See above for general approach, but for US states specifically there is really useful data available.
+This used to be on a website called statetable but I’ve cached a copy here from data.world: https://data.world/markmarkoh/us-state-table

 id name abbreviation fips_state assoc_press standard_federal_region census_region census_region_name census_division census_division_name circuit_court